Princeton-Cabernet/SmartCookie/README.md

 * If you are curious, you can use `tcpdump -evvvnX -i enp3s0f1` on both client and server to view the full packet sequence during connection setup, and map it to that of Figure 4 in the paper.
 * Note that tcpdump is positioned after XDP on the _ingress_ pipeline, and after TC on the _egress_ pipeline (XDP-->tcpdump--> network stack on ingress, and network stack-->TC->tcpdump on egress).

-## Evaluation Workflow
+# 4. Evaluation Workflow
 There are three main experiments that showcase the key results and major claims of our work.
 These are described next.

-### Major Claims
+## 4.0 Major Claims

 * C1: SMARTCOOKIE defends against attacks _without packet loss_ until rates of 136.9Mpps (which is 2.6x more than the next fastest defense).
 This is proven by experiment (E1), and described in Section 8.2 of the paper.
 * C2: During attacks, SMARTCOOKIE protects benign clients from performance penalties and protects servers from additional CPU usage.
 It adds little to no latency overhead to benign connections during attacks, and any latency is comparable to the baseline latency with no ongoing attack.
 Additionally, it protects the server's CPU during attacks, fully keeping the CPU resources for other applications.
 This is proven by experiments (E2) and (E3), and shown in Section 8.3 and 8.4 of the paper.

-## Experiment 1 - Hashing Throughput (Estimate: 45 human-minutes)
+## 4.1 Experiment 1 - Hashing Throughput (Estimate: 45 human-minutes)
+**Description:** Compare the maximum hashing throughput SMARTCOOKIE-HalfSipHash (SC-HSH) can achieve _without packet loss_ to the maximum hashing throughput of the three benchmarks:
+* SMARTCOOKIE-AES (SC-AES)
+* XDP-HalfSipHash (XDP-HSH)
+* Kernel-SipHash (K-SH)

-**Description:** Compare the maximum hashing throughput SMARTCOOKIE-HalfSipHash (SC-HSH) can achieve _without packet loss_ to the maximum hashing throughput of the three benchmarks: Kernel-SipHash (K-SH), XDP-HalfSipHash (XDP-HSH), and SMARTCOOKIE-AES (SC-AES).
-Use DPDK to send spoofed attack packets to the server and observe Rx to Tx packet rates to measure loss on the switch (for SC-AES and SC-AES) or server (for K-SH and XDP-HSH).
-(As noted in the paper, since our benchmarks performs one hash calculation per SYN packet, we effectively measure maximum hashing throughput.)
-The Tx rates should exactly match Rx rates for as long as SMARTCOOKIE or the benchmark is handling the attack without any packet loss.
-Once the defense begins to reach its capacity, the Tx (response) rate will begin to dip below Rx (received) rates.
+Use DPDK to send spoofed attack packets to the server while increasing sending rates, and observe the response packet rates untl loss is observed on the switch (for SC-AES and SC-AES) or server (for K-SH and XDP-HSH).
+(As noted in the paper, since our benchmarks perform one hash calculation per SYN packet, we effectively measure maximum hashing throughput.)
+The Tx (response) rates should exactly match Rx (received) rates for as long as SMARTCOOKIE or the benchmark is handling the attack without any packet loss.
+Once a defense begins to reach its capacity, the Tx rate will begin to dip below Rx rates.

-**Preparation:**
+Each of the defense benchmarks have slightly different setup and attack steps, which are described next.
+Note that the workflow for each experiment benchmark must be run separately, but instructions are grouped together below for some experiments, since many steps overlap.

+### Experiment 1A and 1B: SC-HSH and SC-AES

+**Initial Preparation for Experiment 1A:**
+* For SC-HSH, launch the switch agent in `jc-tofino`, as described in `3.1` above.

+**Initial Preparation for Experiment 1B:**
+* For SC-AES, launch the AES variant of the switch agent by following the workflow described in `3.1`, with the exception of these different steps:
+	* `cd /p4src/benchmark` (_instead_ of `cd /p4src`).
+   	* Run the `./aes_switchagent_compile.sh` script to compile the program (_instead_ of `./switchagent_compile.sh`).
+   	* Once the compilation is complete, run `./aes_switchagent_load.sh` to load the `SMARTCOOKIE-AES.p4` program onto the switch (_instead_ of `./switchagent_load.sh`).
+   	* Follow the remainder of the steps in `3.1` (e.g., initializing ports).
+* Then, run the controller script to load an arbitrary encryption key (this is required to set up recirculation rounds correctly): `python3 SmartCookie-AES-controller/install_key.py 0x000102030405060708090a0b0c0d0e0f`.
+The script may take a few seconds to a minute to install the key.

+**Preparation for both Experiment 1A and 1B:**
-* Launch the switch agent, as described above.
-In three additional terminals, SSH into the attack machines: `ssh opti1`, `ssh opti2`, and `ssh jc4`. `DPDK` and `pktgen-DPDK` are already configured for you.
+* In three additional terminals, SSH into the attack machines: `ssh opti1`, `ssh opti2`, and `ssh jc4`. `DPDK` and `pktgen-DPDK` are already configured for you.
 * For each attack terminal, `cd /home/shared/pktgen-dpdk` and launch pktgen with `sudo -E tools/run.py testbed`.
 * If the server has been rebooted recently, reconfigure the huge pages: `cd /home/shared/dpdk/usertools` and run `./dpdk-setup.sh`.
   	* On `opti1` and `opti2`, we have non-NUMA systems, so choose the option to setup hugepage mappings for non-NUMA systems [5].
 Meanwhile, for `jc4`, choose the option for NUMA systems [52].
   	* Enter 8192 pages per node.
   	* Exit the script and return to the above steps to launch pktgen.

-**Execution:**
+**Execution for both Experiment 1A and 1B:**
 * From within the `Pktgen:/>` console of each of the attack machines, launch the SYN flood against the `jc6` server, using the following commands (which set the SYN flag 0x02 with a random mask, and spoof source IPs).
 * On attack server `opti1`, copy-paste the following comands:
    	```